VibeCoder01/ConsentFormFetcher/README.md

 -   **If "Preview PDF fields before generating" is ON**:
     -   Once you select a form, its fillable fields will appear in the main content area.
     -   The application will intelligently pre-populate these fields based on the patient and clinician data you entered.
 The source of the pre-filled data (e.g., "matched with - Patient Full Name") is shown above each field.
+    -   The font size for the "Contact details" field is automatically reduced to ensure long names and titles are not truncated.
     -   Review all fields for accuracy.
 You can edit any pre-filled information directly on this screen.
     -   When you are satisfied, click the **"Submit & Open PDF"** button.
 The application will then either open the PDF in a new browser tab or download it, depending on the "PDF Handling" setting on the Configuration page.
 -   **If "Preview PDF fields before generating" is OFF**: